UKPLab/sentence-transformers/examples/sparse_encoder/training/nli/README.md

 Using this with NLI data means defining entailment pairs as positive pairs.
 For example, (*"A soccer game with multiple males playing."*, *"Some men are playing a sport."*) should be close in the sparse vector space.

 ### Sparsity Regularization
-A key part of `SpladeLoss` is the regularization (e.g., FLOPS regularization via `lambda_corpus`) applied to the term weights in the sparse output vectors.
+A key part of `SpladeLoss` is the regularization (e.g., FLOPS regularization via `corpus_regularizer_weight`) applied to the term weights in the sparse output vectors.
 This encourages the model to select only the most important terms for representation, leading to very sparse vectors, which is beneficial for efficient retrieval.